Choose the right radiators for your home

 Quantity … less isn’t always best

-When I talk about undersized heating systems, I’m not just referring to the dimensions of each individual radiator; I’m also talking about the number of radiators.
+When I talk about undersized heating systems, I’m not just referring to the dimensions of each individual radiator.
+I’m also talking about the number of radiators.

-I often come across large rooms which are only serviced by one radiator and it just isn’t enough.
+I often come across large rooms which are only serviced by one radiator and it simply isn’t enough.
 This is particularly true if the size of that radiator is too small or is placed under a window that isn’t double-glazed.

-The type of radiator you choose to have fitted can also play a major role in how sufficiently your home is heated.
+The type of radiator you choose to have fitted can also play a major role in how well your home is heated.
 Installing double rather than single panel radiators in larger rooms can dramatically improve the warmth achieved.
 And indeed double panel double convector radiators will offer even greater heat output.

 The condition of your radiators is one final consideration when assessing whether or not you’re getting the most from your heating system.
 When radiators become old or clogged up with debris, they become inefficient.
 Flushing the system and adding inhibitor solutions is one way to help radiators to do their job properly.